React Native Plugin 3.x (Beta)

 React Native Plugin 3.x > Integration Guide

-You are viewing the 3.x docs (current version).
+You are viewing the 3.x docs (recommended version).
 For the 2.x docs, go here.

 While reading the documentation, take a look at our Sample App.